JORDANGAMBA99/Postgresql-repo/README.md

-# Postgresql-repo
+# Postgresql-repo from Chapter 13 in Practical SQL
-Here is where I document my learning journey towards being a Postgresql master
+Here is where I document my learning journey toward being a Postgresql master